What is used car finance?

 Hire purchase

-With HP, you pay an initial deposit and then fixed monthly instalments for an agreed period.
-The loan is secured against the car, but you’ll own the vehicle once you’ve made the final payment and paid any ‘option to purchase’ fees.
+With HP (hire purchase), you usually pay an initial deposit, then make fixed monthly instalments for an agreed period.
+The loan is secured against the car but you’ll own the vehicle once you’ve made the final payment and paid any ‘option to purchase’ fees.

-Monthly payments can be higher than PCP, but there won’t be an annual mileage limit or large final payment.
+Monthly payments can be a lot higher than those for PCP, but there won’t be an annual mileage limit or large final ‘balloon’ payment.

 Personal loan

-Buying a car with a personal loan lets you borrow money from your bank or building society rather than a car finance company.
+If you choose to buy a car with a personal loan, you borrow money from a bank or building society rather than a car finance provider.

 You won’t need to put down a deposit, and you’ll be the legal owner of the car as soon as you buy it.
-This means there’s no restrictions on mileage and you could even sell the car before you’ve paid back the full loan amount if you want.
+It means no restrictions on your mileage and, if you want, you could sell the car before you’ve paid back the full loan amount.

-And unlike PCP and hire purchase, a personal loan is not secured against the car.
-However, you will need a good credit score to access the best interest rates.
+Unlike PCP and HP, a personal loan isn’t secured against the car.
+But you’ll usually need a good credit score to get the best interest rates.

 0% credit card

-Before choosing this option, check that your credit limit is high enough to cover the cost of buying a second-hand car.
-Plus, you’ll need to find a dealer that accepts credit cards as not all do.
+You’ll need to check that your credit limit is high enough to cover the cost of buying a second-hand car.
+Also, be aware that not all car dealers accept credit cards, so ask before you set your heart on a particular vehicle.

-It’s certainly possible to get car finance for bad credit.
-But if you have a low credit score, your choice of finance deals may be somewhat limited and you’re likely to be charged a high rate of interest.
+If you have a low credit score, your choice of bad credit car finance deals could be limited and you’re likely to be charged a high rate of interest.

 You may have a better chance of being accepted for hire purchase or PCP used car finance than a personal loan.
 That’s because the finance is secured against the car.
 But you’ll probably have to put down a deposit, unless you can secure a no-deposit car finance deal.

-How to find the best used car finance deals
+How to find the best second-hand car finance deals

-Before applying for used car financing, consider these tips to get the best deal:
+If you’re applying for used car financing, these tips could help you to get the best deal:

-• Check your credit report – get any errors corrected and make sure you’re on the electoral roll to help build your credit score.
+Check your credit report – get any errors corrected and make sure the registered address is your current one.
+Register on the electoral roll to help build your credit score.

-• Save for a larger deposit – most used car PCP and HP deals will require a deposit.
+Save for a larger deposit – most used car PCP finance and HP deals will require a deposit.
 The larger this is, the less you’ll need to borrow.

-• Decide the term length – think about how long you want the loan to last for.
-The longer the term, the lower your monthly repayments will be, but you’ll pay more interest overall.
+Decide how long to borrow for – think about how long you want the loan or finance agreement to last.
+The longer the term, the lower your monthly repayments will typically be, but you’ll pay more interest overall.

-• Shop around – we can help you compare car financing options in minutes.
+Compare different deals – we can help you compare car financing options without impacting your credit score.

-Car Finance 247 Limited acts as a credit broker, not a lender.
-To apply you must be a UK resident and aged 18 or over.
+Car Finance 247 is a credit broker, not a lender, and will show you products offered by lenders.
+To apply you must be a UK resident aged 18 or over.
 Credit is subject to status and eligibility.

 What are used car finance rates?